How Are CBD Oil, Cannabidiol, and Hemp Extract Used for Pets?

 0.00% THC

-0.00% THC is a statement like a claim of “99.9% pure”.
+0.00% THC is a statement like a “99.9% pure” claim.
 The only way to get 100% THC is to bring it to isolate.
 Some testing will show trace THC but the only way to extract all THC is via toxic solvents.

 Cold Pressed

-Cold Pressed as a term seems appealing because of cold-pressed juices or essential oils.
-But, cold-pressed in hemp refers to either hemp oil which is inactive, or obtained by ethanol extraction.
+Cold-pressed seems appealing because of cold-pressed juices or essential oils.
+But cold-pressed in hemp refers to either inactive hemp oil or oil obtained by ethanol extraction.

 Other Label Tips